Dr David Dunstan (Program Director)

 Dr Louise Poland

 Louise completed her doctoral thesis on feminist presses and publishing politics in Australia at Monash University, and is the author of many journal articles and studies of publishing in Australia.
 In 2010 she co-authored ‘A Case for Literature: the effectiveness of subsidies to Australian publishers’ for the Australia Council, and completed a three-year ARC-funded Discovery project ‘Australian literary publishing and its economies’ at the University of Western Sydney.
 She has taught in the Monash Graduate Publishing Program since 2003 and in 2011 was appointed Lecturer in Publishing.
 She is an accredited supervisor of higher degree research.
-Louise is currently working on a comparative study of Australian and Canadian publishing.

 Ms Nikki Anderson